Deaf woman repeatedly called by NHS Test and Trace despite checking ‘contact by text’ box

 But she adds: “It’s been worse over covid since everything pivoted to phone, so this was just a bit the straw on the camel’s back, as it were.”

-The deaf woman, who had to quarantine after foreign travel, told The Independent she only answers the phone for scheduled calls or when, by chance, she is at her computer with a teletypewriter app running.
+The deaf woman, who had to quarantine after foreign travel, said she only answers the phone for scheduled calls or when, by chance, she is at her computer with a teletypewriter app running.

 She said she answered the phone to NHS Test and Trace on the first call during two days of quarantine, but had multiple missed calls on other days - despite having ticked a box to be contacted by text.